A command-line application used for phylogenetic analysis. Documentation

 A modular instruction of a build which can be run standalone (e.g.

 augur filter), often with clear input and output files.

 Some workflows produce a single, synonymous dataset, like Zika.
 Others, like seasonal flu, produce many datasets.

-The Nextstrain command-line interface (Nextstrain CLI) provides a consistent way to run and visualize pathogen builds and access Nextstrain components like Augur and Auspice across runtimes such as Docker, Native, and AWS Batch.
+The Nextstrain command-line interface (Nextstrain CLI) provides a consistent way to run and visualize pathogen builds and access Nextstrain components like Augur and Auspice across runtimes such as Docker, Conda, and AWS Batch.

 also Nextstrain runtime

 When installing and using the Nextstrain CLI, there are different configuration options, or runtimes, depending on the operating system.

 Ambient runtime (formerly “native”)